 This latest scoring model is designed to improve on both the FICO 8 and FICO 9 models by providing a more accurate assessment of an individual’s potential credit risk.
 FICO 10T even provides trended data over a period of months so that lenders can get a better idea of your financial situation.

 There are also different types of FICO credit scores.
 If you are refinancing a car loan, for example, a lender might look at your FICO Auto Score.
 If you are applying for a credit card, a lender might check either your FICO 8 score or your FICO Bankcard Score.

 FICO is also working to help more consumers access the benefits of a good FICO credit score.
 The UltraFICO score factors bank account balances and other noncredit data into your FICO score.
 This makes UltraFICO an excellent option for people who have a limited credit history or who want to build credit without a credit card.

-Do you need to know your FICO 8 score vs. your FICO 9 score vs. your FICO Auto Score?
-According to FICO, knowing your FICO 8 score is good enough for most situations, since FICO 8 is the most widely used credit score model.
+But even with all the different scoring models out there, you don’t necessarily need to keep up with each of your individual scores.
+Knowing your FICO 8 score is good enough for most situations, according to FICO, since FICO 8 is the most widely used credit score model.
 That said, you may want to look into more specialized FICO scores if you are considering applying for a car loan or taking out a mortgage.

 How is your FICO score calculated?

 FICO calculates your credit score by pulling data from your Experian, Equifax and TransUnion credit reports.
 FICO uses this information to generate a three-digit FICO credit score based on the following five factors:

 - Payment history (35 percent): Your history of on-time payments.
 Late payments can seriously damage your credit score.